Automattic/jetpack/extensions/README.md

 To test extensions for a Simple site in Calypso, sandbox the simple site URL (`example.wordpress.com`).
 Calypso loads Gutenberg from simple sites’ wp-admin in an iframe.

-## The Build

-- Compiled extensions are output to `_inc/blocks`
-- You can view the various build commands in `package.json`
-- You can see the build configuration in `webpack.config.extensions.js`

-If you need to modify the build process, bear in mind that config files are also synced to WordPress.com via Fusion.
-Consult with a Jetpack crew member to ensure you test the new build in both environments.

 ## Scaffolding blocks with WP-CLI

 We have a command in WP-CLI that allows to scaffold Jetpack blocks.
 Its syntax is as follows: